kolliderhq/example_market_maker/README.md

 ## Kollider Simple Market Maker

-This is a working example of a simple market making bot that follows the index price of perpetual swap and makes markets around that price.
+**CAOUTION**: Use at your own risk.
+This repo is meant to be a reference and created for educational purpose only.
+Do not use in production!